Verma314/haskell-snippets/README.md

 # haskell-snippets

+Notes I made, for quick reference and memory, while reading and solving exercises from ```Will Kurt's Get Programming in Haskell```

 ## One liners

 * Let and Where are both ways of creating variables.
 Choosing to use let or where is a matter of style the vast majority of the time in Haskell.